 Most pet owners deal with pet odors in their home at one time or another.
 Sometimes, the pet itself is the source of the odor.
 Other times it’s soiled carpets, cages or beds that are the problem.
 Even if you don’t own a pet, odors from the pet of a previous owner or tenant can affect your Indoor Air Quality months or even years later.

 Many people—especially those who live in hot climates—accept toilet condensation as a fact of life.
 Just as we humans sweat, so will anything that holds liquid, from our drinking glasses to our toilets.
+Many people treat the puddles of water that “sweat” off their toilets during the summer months as a mere nuisance.

 If you suspect winter storm damage due to ice damming, burst pipes, excess condensate or basement flooding, we can help and here’s how:

-1) Moisture Analysis: Our digital moisture meters and infrared technology can give you the peace of mind and documentation you need as to the moisture content of your walls and ceilings.
+Our digital moisture meters and infrared technology can give you the peace of mind and documentation you need as to the moisture content of your walls and ceilings.

 As the snow continues to build up and the warmer weather continues to get closer, one major issue you should be sure to keep an eye on is the potential for ice dams.
 An ice dam occurs when the snow on your roof melts and refreezes forming a ridge of ice at the edge of the roof which prevents melting snow from draining off the roof.